Tom-254/qquiz/README.md

 The Qquiz project uses the following branches:

-- development: The branch where new features and functionalities
+- development: The branch where new features and functionalities are developed and tested before being merged to the production branch.
+- production: The branch where the stable and ready-to-deploy version of the project is maintained.
+It reflects the current state of the website on the server.
+- qapi: The branch where the Qquiz API is developed and tested.
+It contains the Flask application and the SQLAlchemy models for the database.
+- docs: The branch where the documentation and readme files for the project are created and updated.
+It contains the information about the project, its objectives, technologies, endpoints, mockups, report, and repository.